-Diane was born and raised in Napa and has lived in St. Helena for almost 30 years.
+Diane was born and raised in Napa and has lived in St. Helena for over 35 years.
 She has been an active community member her entire life; she cares about helping people and is passionate about protecting the scenic resources and agricultural industry of Napa County.

 Education & Career

-A Napa High School graduate, Diane earned a B.A. degree with honors from University of Calfornia (UC) Santa Barbara; a masters degree in library and information science from University of California Los Angeles (UCLA), with a specialization in law librarianship; and a J.D. from UC Davis, where she was a member of law review.
+A Napa High School graduate, Diane earned a B.A. degree with honors from the University of California (UC) Santa Barbara; a master’s degree in library and information science from University of California Los Angeles (UCLA), with a specialization in law librarianship; and a J.D. from UC Davis, where she was a member of law review.

 She is the fifth generation of her family to live in Napa County, being descended from Connelly Conn, who came here in 1852 to join his uncle John Conn, who had arrived in the mid-1840s and helped Dr. Edward Bale build his grist mill.
 Conn Valley and Conn Dam are named for these ancestors of Diane’s.
 She grew up hearing about her grandmother’s trips to St. Helena by horse and buggy over the Pope Street bridge, and over Mt.
 St. Helena to visit relatives in Lake County and at the quicksilver mines.
 So it is not surprising that she also actively supports local history and preservation organizations, as well as the local genealogy society.